just-evv/task-manager/README.md

 ### Installation

 - clone the repository
 - run `make setup`.
-The installation will be completed in docker-based environment
+The installation will be completed in docker-based environment.

 ### Starting the app